balcsida/about/handbook/engineering/search/product.md

 #### Planning artifacts

-We use two main artifacts to plan iterations: our [planning document](https://docs.google.com/document/d/1swnkQwd724IB_HP3_Mw3KkFnfl45t-PmWcNo_1gtkQM/edit#), and a GitHub project specific to the iteration.
+We use two main artifacts to plan iterations: our [planning document](https://docs.google.com/document/d/1swnkQwd724IB_HP3_Mw3KkFnfl45t-PmWcNo_1gtkQM/edit#), and a [GitHub project](https://github.com/orgs/sourcegraph/projects/181).
 We think of their relative roles as follows:

 - The planning document is used as a discussion platform to agree on intended outcomes for the iteration.
 An intended outcome is not "issue #xxxx is closed", but rather "problem X is solved".
 - The GitHub project is an itemized representation of the work needed to accomplish the outcomes listed in the planning document.